SonuMandal1/SonuMandal1/README.md

 👨‍💻 Hey there, I'm Sonu Kumar Mandal!
-🎓 Final Year Computer Science Engineering Student
+🎓 Graduate in Computer Science Engineering

 💡 Passionate about building real-world projects and solving problems using technology.
 🚀 Exploring Web Development, AI/ML, and Software Engineering to create impactful solutions.